 Sir Arthur Bliss: Sonata for Piano and Violin (World Premiére recording)

-Sir Henry Walford Davies: Sonata in A Major for Violin and Piano (World Premiére recording)
+Sir Henry Walford Davies: Sonata in A for Violin and Piano (World Premiére recording)

 York Bowen: Sonata in E Minor for Violin and Piano, Op.
 112